doubleKari/git_tutorial/README.md

-# Git and GitHub skills\n I'm excited, learning git and github
+# Git and Github skills
+I'm excited, learning git and github